VoidVampire/email-database-management/README.md

-# Email Database Management
+# Local Mail

-Email Database Management is a Python-based project that allows users to create an account, send, and receive emails using a local MySQL database.
+Local Mail is a Python-based project that allows users to create an account, send, and receive emails using a local MySQL database.
 This project aims to provide a practical learning experience in MySQL and Python programming.

 Please note that this project does not connect to the internet.
 All email data and account information are stored locally in a project folder on the desktop.